Why I Don't Pose Newborns

 All perfect.

-I love that they come out of the womb with their own little personality.
-No two are alike.
+I love that they come out of the womb with their own personality.

-When you take a sleeping baby and lay him or her down on a bed, they all do something different.
 Some curl up, some stretch out their legs (or just one leg), others will put their tiny hand up in front of their face, or give a little fist bump pose.

 Whatever they do, it's inevitable that at some point in the session their mom will laugh and say something like "we have an ultrasound photo with him in the exact same pose!"
 Or "Ha!
 She came out with her arms up by her ears like that."
 They recognize a gesture in their baby that is unique and special to their baby, no one else.
-It always gives me goosebumps.

 I believe that as a portrait photographer, my job is to capture the essence of the person I'm working with.